AJMansfield/Intelligence-Core-Public/kttu1.md

   against a clear blue sky that indicated the presence of oxygen.
 You'd been able to tell that much, at least, or you wouldn't have landed.

-You unlach the pod's hatch and step out.
+You unlatch the pod's hatch and step out.
 The gravity is a bit lighter than you're used to, but not by much, but the and the air pressure is much lower.
 Your oxygen level readings did indicate you technically could survive without your helmet,